Fokker F28 Fellowship, Fokker 70 & Fokker 100

 F28-1000C

 This version is the same as the F28-1000, except for the cargo door in the left front fuselage.
-Depending on the paint quality this is clearly visible.
+Depending on the paint quality this is clearly visible, or not.
 In addition, where the cargo door edges cross the line of cabin windows, there are two missing compared to the standard -1000.

 The cargo door is clearly visible on this F28-1000C.
 If not, the two absent cabin windows compared to the F28-1000 are a clue as well.